baldurk/renderdoc/docs/getting_started/tips_tricks.rst

        GUID RENDERDOC_ShaderDebugMagicValue = RENDERDOC_ShaderDebugMagicValue_value; // GUID value in renderdoc_app.h

        ID3D11VertexShader *shader = ...;
-       std::string pathName = ...; // path name is in UTF-8
+       std::string pathName = "/path/to/saved/blob"; // path name is in UTF-8
+       // path name can also be prefixed with lz4# to indicate the blob is compressed pathName = "lz4#/path/to/saved/blob";

        // string parameter must be NULL-terminated, and in UTF-8 shader->SetPrivateData(RENDERDOC_ShaderDebugMagicValue, (UINT)pathName.length(), pathName.c_str());